eprbell/dali-rp2/README.md

 mv *.csv input
 ```

-Then generate the output files for rp2:
+Then generate the US output files for rp2:
 ```console
 dali_us -s -o output -p test_ test_config.ini
  ```

-* `-s` option allows DaLI to retrieve spot price information from the Internet, when it's not available from the CSV files or REST services.
+* `-s` option allows DaLI to retrieve spot price information from the Internet, when it's not available from the CSV files or REST endpoints.
 * `-o` option specifies the directory where the ODS output file is generated.
 * `-p` is the prefix of the output file.
 * `test_config.ini` is the configuration that ties the inputs together.